 Prior to turn over of the home, the bank requires you to have insurance, so it's something you need to work on with your insurance company as you move closer to the possession date.

-You may have purchased a home before, but building a new home is whole a different ball game – you’ll want to take the best approach for financing.
+You may have purchased a home before, but building a new home is whole a different ball game.
 Take the time to talk with your builder beforehand to determine which mortgage options are available and most suitable for you and your situation.
 Both Draw and Completion mortgages are available to home owners who build with Pacesetter.